 The historic Tupper Manor was originally built in 1901 as the summer home of the Bryce Allen family, founders of the Canadian shipping company Allan Shipping Lines.
 Endicott College purchased the home in 1943 from the Allan family, and named it "Tupper Hall", after the second president of Endicott College, Dr. Eleanor Tupper.
 Since then, Tupper Hall has been used as an Endicott College residence hall and as the home for the Endicott College’s School of Hospitality Management.
 Today it is an important part of the Wylie Conference Center, providing an elegant and sophisticated setting for many celebrations, including weddings, bar/bat mitzvah, anniversary and birthday celebrations and reunions.

 Constructed in 1955, this building next to Tupper Manor was originally utilized as the Endicott College's gymnasium.
-Today, the building houses North Boston’s newest conference center and oceanfront meeting center, complete with 14,600 square feet of meeting space consisting of 16 meeting rooms, a 115-seat flexible seating room and a tiered-classroom seminar room (designed especially for laptop computer training).
-The Wylie Inn and Conference Center at Endicott College has been accredited by the International Association of Conference Centers (IACC) assuring quality and service.
+Today, the building houses North Boston’s newest conference center and oceanfront meeting center, complete with 14,600 square feet of meeting space consisting of 16 meeting rooms, a 115-seat flexible seating room, and a tiered-classroom seminar room (designed especially for laptop computer training).
+The Wylie Center & Tupper Manor at Endicott College has been accredited by the International Association of Conference Centers (IACC) assuring quality and service.

-The Wylie Inn and Conference Center is proud of its partnership with Endicott College and for being a source for teaching hospitality, as well as delivering it.
+The Wylie Center & Tupper Manor at Endicott College is proud of its partnership with Endicott College and for being a source for teaching hospitality, as well as delivering it.
 Through its relationship with the Endicott College’s School of Hospitality Management, Wylie Inn has supported the department and acted as a hands-on laboratory and instruction resource for students endeavoring to pursue the art and science that is hospitality service.
-Many of the students we have worked with have gone on to become leaders in the industry and taken on management roles at some of the finest hotels, restaurants and inns in Boston, New England and internationally.
+Many of the students we have worked with have gone on to become leaders in the industry and taken on management roles at some of the finest hotels, restaurants, and inns in Boston, New England, and internationally.